oracle-livelabs/em-omc/mysql/oci-heatwave-monitoring/b-lab-one-database-management/dbm.md

      ![Operation Stats](./images/view-alarm.png " ")

 - Use the **Search** field and the filter drop-down lists above the list of alarms to filter the alarms:
-     - Severity filter: View the alarms of a particular severity type (Critical, Error, Warning, Information).
+     - **Severity filter**: View the alarms of a particular severity type (Critical, Error, Warning, Information).
-     - Scope filter: View the alarms specified for all the DB systems in a compartment or the alarms specified for the DB system.
+     - **Scope filter**: View the alarms specified for all the DB systems in a compartment or the alarms specified for the DB system.
 By default, all the alarms are displayed.
-     - Origin filter: View the Oracle-recommended alarms or the custom alarms created in the Monitoring service, for the DB system.
+    - **Origin filter**: View the Oracle-recommended alarms or the custom alarms created in the Monitoring service, for the DB system.
 By default, all the alarms are displayed.

      ![Operation Stats](./images/search-alarm.png " ")